- Majors, Departments and Programs

 Or you may spend the summer doing research with a faculty member on campus or in the field.
 The Keck and Jenkins undergraduate science programs offer summer research stipends for students in the sciences and mathematics.

 ConnSSHARP, the Connecticut College Social Sciences, Humanities and Arts Research Program, offers summer research stipends in the humanities and social sciences.
 The stipends are offered on a competitive basis, and the summer research projects typically are followed by research during the academic year.
 Faculty-nominated students majoring in the social sciences, humanities and arts may apply for summer research funds.
 ConnSSHARP research stipends are designed both as a faculty development opportunity to secure summer research assistance and also as an intensive research apprenticeship for students with a strong disciplinary commitment and aspirations for graduate programs.
 View and download the ConnSSHARP brochure.

-Look into the dozens of opportunities for student-faculty research.
-Then get a head start on planning your internship or research opportunity by visiting the CELS office early in your first year and attending the Centers' information sessions.
+Get a head start on planning your internship or research opportunity by visiting the CELS office early in your first year and attending the Centers' information sessions.